 The experiences of Dalit women present clear evidence on widespread exploitation, violence and indecent, inhumane treatment.
 Their life stories tell of physical and verbal abuse, forced labour and slavery, trafficking, abduction, and sexual violence, including rape, which give insight into how their social position make them vulnerable to these human rights violations.
+Dalit women are especially targeted for the devadasi and jogini systems of forced prostitution, and numerous other religious practices and specific social customs subject Dalit women in particular to discrimination.

-Violence against Dalit women is most often used as a means of punishment and demonstration of power by the dominant castes towards both the woman herself and her community.
-Other demeaning and degrading abuses include Dalit women being forced to parade naked or eat vile substances, such as human feces.
+Most often violence against Dalit women is used as a means of punishment and demonstration of power by the dominant castes towards both the women herself and her community.
+Other demeaning and degrading abuse include dominant castes forcing Dalit women to parade naked or eat vile substances, such as human faeces.

 When considering discrimination and violence against Dalit women, sanctioned impunity on behalf of the offenders is a key problem.
 Police personnel often neglect or deny the Dalit women of their right to seek legal and judicial aid.
 Women tell of police officers refusing to intervene or to even take their statements.
 In many cases, the judiciary fails to enforce the laws that protect Dalit women from discrimination.
-In 2006 in India, the official conviction rate for Dalit atrocity cases was just 5.3%.i
+In 2006 in India, the official conviction rate for Dalit atrocity cases was just 5.3%.